5 Essential Tips For Walking The Camino in Autumn

 Tip 3: Be organised with your packing

-To help you get organised, our Camino de Santiago packing list will give you a place to start, and you can make additions and adjustments based on your own personal needs and the season.
+To help you get organised, our Camino de Santiago packing list will give you a place to start, and you can make additions and adjustments based on your personal needs and the season.
 We also have a packing ebook you can download for more information.

 Visitas Guiadas